 Design Space took us through loading the Smart Materials and making the cuts.

-After you have your vinyl cut, remove the excess vinyl off the design.
+After you have your vinyl cut, remove the excess vinyl from the design.
 If you have other small pieces of vinyl that need to be removed, use the weeding tool to remove any small pieces of vinyl.
 If you’re doing a name or a word, you may have small pieces in certain letters.

 Use Cricut Transfer Tape to get your vinyl off of the backing.
 Cover the design with the transfer tape, then use the scraper to run along all of the edges of your design.
 You want to make sure you get it all pressed down so when you pull the transfer tape off, the vinyl design comes with it.
 If you’re doing letters, be sure to get all of the edges so none of the letters stay on the backing or tear when you’re pulling up the transfer tape.